 Welcome to Aussie Acres Ranch

-In addition to the Longhorns the Baskin raise beef cattle and provide sanctuary to 3 orphan goats, a Quarter Horse called JW and our little mini-mule Brownie.
+In addition to the Longhorns the Baskin's raise beef cattle and provide sanctuary to goats, sheep, J.W., their quuarter horse, and their mini-mule Brownie.

 Longhorn History